 |AS Rate - 95% LCL||26.0||28.0||29.4||25.3||26.6|

-A north-south divide in bowel cancer mortality rates has existed across the UK since at least the 1990s. and the latest analysis of bowel cancer mortality rates throughout the UK reports significant variation for males, with the highest rates being in the North of England and the lowest rates being in parts of London and the South.[5,6]
+Bowel cancer mortality rates vary significantly throughout the UK, with the highest rates in the North of England and the lowest rates in parts of London and the South.[4,5]

-- Data were provided by ISD Scotland on request, March 2014.
-Similar data can be found here: http://gro-scotland.gov.uk/statistics/theme/vital-events/general/ref-tables/index.html.
+- Data were provided by the Information Services Division (ISD) Scotland on request, November 2015.
+Similar data can be found here: http://www.nrscotland.gov.uk/statistics-and-data/statistics/statistics-by-theme/vital-events/vital-events-reference-tables.